J4jamiu/git.github/README.md

 # git.github
-Thi is for Tutorial purpose
+Thi is for tutorial purpose